gramener/gramex-guide/pptxhandler/bar-chart-race/README.md

-# Copy slide example
+# Bar Chart Race

-Let's see how we can create a [bar chart race](https://blog.gramener.com/bar-chart-race-in-powerpoint/) in PowerPoint.
+Let's see how we can create a [bar chart race](https://blog.gramener.com/bar-chart-race-in-powerpoint/) in PowerPoint, using the `copy-slide:` command.

 [![Bar chart race output](output.gif){.img-fluid}](output.pptx)